elastisys/compliantkubernetes/docs/glossary.md

 >
 > — Phil Karlton

-This page introduces terminology used in the Compliant Kubernetes project.
+This page introduces terminology used in the Welkin project.
 We borrow terminology from:

 - [Kubernetes Glossary](https://kubernetes.io/docs/reference/glossary/);